Our Products

 vane compressor

-Metal vanes could go from "looks fine" to "catastrophic bore scoring" inside a single operating shift.
-The whole industry moved to composites because of that failure mode, and machines still running metal vanes should be treated with suspicion regardless of their age.
-There are still some out there.
-Mostly in developing markets where the machines were bought used from European factories that had already upgraded, shipped overseas in a container, and put back into service by someone who did not know or did not care what was inside the airend.
+Metal vanes could go from looking fine to catastrophic bore scoring inside a single operating shift.
+The whole industry moved to composites because of that failure mode.
+Machines still running metal vanes should be treated with suspicion regardless of their age.
+There are still some out there, mostly in developing markets where the machines were bought used from European factories that had already upgraded, shipped overseas in a container, and put back into service by someone who did not know or did not care what was inside the airend.

 Inside the Compression Cycle

 Dead volume kills volumetric efficiency.
 Every time a cell finishes discharging, a small pocket of compressed gas stays trapped in the residual clearance.
 The leftover gas expands as the cell rotates back toward the suction port, taking up room that should be filled with fresh intake air.
-How much room depends on the geometry, vane thickness against slot depth against eccentricity.
+How much room depends on the geometry: vane thickness against slot depth against eccentricity.
 Good machines keep volumetric efficiency above 90% at rated pressure.
-Mediocre ones drop into the low 80s, and the owner pays for the gap on every electricity bill, whether they know it or not.
+Mediocre ones sit in the low 80s, and the owner pays for the gap on every electricity bill.

-A related point that service technicians encounter regularly but that never appears in product literature: the condition of the oil matters as much as the quantity.
-Vane compressors are less forgiving of degraded oil than screws, because the oil is doing more work per unit volume.
+Oil condition is as important as oil quantity, and this is a point that comes up constantly in service work on these machines.
+Vane compressors are less forgiving of degraded oil than screws because the oil is doing more work per unit volume.
 It seals, it lubricates, it cools, and it does all three across a thin film between the vane tip and the bore.
-When the oil oxidizes and its viscosity drops, the sealing function suffers first, then the cooling, then the lubrication.
+When the oil oxidizes and its viscosity drops, sealing suffers first.
+Then cooling.
+Then lubrication.
 A screw compressor running on tired oil loses some efficiency.
 A vane compressor running on tired oil can lose efficiency and start wearing the bore.
 Oil change intervals on vane machines are not suggestions.

 The discharge port position on the stator wall is fixed at manufacture and sets the built-in compression ratio.
-If the plant actually runs at a lower pressure than the machine was designed for, every cycle over-compresses and converts the wasted work to heat.
+If the plant runs at a lower pressure than the design point, every cycle over-compresses and converts the wasted work into heat.
 If the plant pressure occasionally exceeds the design point, the port opens too early and high-pressure air from the receiver pushes back into the compression chamber with a noise that is hard to miss.
-Getting the pressure spec right matters more on a vane machine than on a VFD screw that can modulate.
-Buying a higher-rated machine "just to be safe" is a common and expensive mistake, and it is one of the reasons vane machines sometimes get an undeserved reputation for high energy consumption, when the real problem is that someone specified the wrong pressure class.
+Buying a higher-rated machine "just to be safe" is a common and expensive mistake.
+I have seen vane machines get written off as energy-inefficient when the problem was that someone specified 10 bar because the plant ran at 7.5 and they wanted headroom.
+That headroom costs money every second the machine runs.

 Speed

 Lower tip speed at the vane-bore interface means less frictional heating per revolution and a thicker oil film.
 Lower gas velocity at the suction port means less intake pressure drop.
-Bearing life, calculated per ISO 281 L10 methodology, scales exponentially with the inverse of rotational speed, so halving the speed does not double bearing life, it increases it by a factor of eight or more.
+Bearing life, calculated per ISO 281 L10 methodology, scales exponentially with the inverse of rotational speed.
+Halving the speed does not double bearing life.
+It increases it by a factor of eight or more.

 At 1500 rpm on a 50 Hz grid, a standard four-pole induction motor couples directly to the compressor rotor through a flexible coupling.
 No gearbox.
 No belt.
 No parasitic losses from either.
-Screw compressors can also direct-couple at small sizes.
-Medium and larger units need speed multiplication, either a gearbox eating 2 to 4 percent of input power or a two-pole motor with a VFD.
+Screw compressors can also direct-couple at small sizes, but medium and larger units need speed multiplication, either a gearbox eating 2 to 4 percent of input power or a two-pole motor with a VFD.

-The noise consequence of low speed is real, though it gets talked about in misleading ways.
+The noise situation is worth spending a minute on because it gets talked about in misleading ways.
 Manufacturers quote dB(A) figures.
 A dB(A) weighting is a single number that smears the entire frequency spectrum into one value.
 It does not capture the fact that a vane compressor running at 1200 rpm produces noise centered in the mid-to-low frequency range, while a screw at 3600 rpm has a prominent high-frequency component from tooth meshing.
 Human ears tolerate low-frequency hum much better than high-frequency whine, even at the same weighted level.
-In practical terms, this means a vane compressor behind a standard acoustic enclosure sounds quiet in a way that a screw behind the same enclosure does not.
-The relevance of this shows up most clearly in dental clinics and small workshops where the compressor room shares walls with occupied spaces, and it is a factor in any installation where noise complaints are a possibility.
+A vane compressor behind a standard acoustic enclosure sounds quiet in a way that a screw behind the same enclosure does not.
+This matters in dental clinics, small workshops, any installation where the compressor room shares walls with occupied spaces.
+I will come back to this in the dental section because it deserves more attention there.

 Applications